WalletScrutiny/WalletScrutinyCom/_iphone/org.coinid.md

 > Check out the offline device guide on our website.

 but forgot to provide a website.
-We'll go with the one provided for their [Android version](/android/org.coinid.vault) as there is not much information to be found on the App Store.
+We'll go with the one provided for their Android app
+{% include walletLink.html wallet='android/org.coinid.vault' %} as there is not much information to
+be found on the App Store.

 On their code repository we find this: